SublimeText/Spacegray/README.md

 ## Setup

+### UI Theme

 * Open your User Settings Preferences file `Sublime Text 2 -> Preferences -> Settings - User`
 * Add (or update) your theme entry to be `"theme": "Spacegray.sublime-theme"`
 * Restart Sublime Text

+### Color scheme

+Spacegray works best and comes with [Base16 Ocean](http://chriskempson.github.io/base16/#ocean) color scheme by Chris Kempson.
+But you can use it with any other.

+Bese16 Ocean is already included in the zip.
+To use it update your color scheme entry to be `"color_scheme": "Packages/Theme - Spacegray/base16-ocean.dark.tmTheme"`